top of page

 Sayanti Bhattacharya MD

-Aug 312 min read
+Aug 31, 20252 min read

 Starting College: A Perfect Storm for ADHD College is a time for growth, exploration, and independence.
 But for students with ADHD, newfound freedom and the loss of high school structure can set the stage for challenges.
-Suddenly, you're expected to: Manage your own schedule Prioritize projects Stay focused in large lecture halls Remember deadlines without reminders These demands test your executive function —the brain’s ability to plan, organize, and follow through.
+Suddenly, you're expected to: Manage your own schedule Prioritize projects Stay focused in large lecture halls Remember deadlines without reminders These demands test your executive function—the brain’s ability to plan, organize, and follow through.
 This can

 Sayanti Bhattacharya MD

-Aug 52 min read
+Aug 5, 20252 min read

-The Core Symptoms Stay the Same—but They Show Up Differently The persistent patterns of inattention , hyperactivity , and impulsivity are still present.
+The Core Symptoms Stay the Same—but They Show Up Differently The persistent patterns of inattention, hyperactivity, and impulsivity are still present.
 As a person grows, their symptoms can become more subtle.
-Sometimes, they shift from being external to being internal. | Symptom | In Kids | In Adults | |-------------------|------------------------------------------------|----------------------
+Sometimes, they shift from being external to being internal.
+Hyperactivity in kids can shift to feeling restless, a sense of urgency, and difficulty relaxing in adults Symptom In Kids In Adults Inattention Daydreaming, losing homework, disorganized backpack Miss

 Sayanti Bhattacharya MD

-Jul 213 min read
+Jul 21, 20253 min read

-When we hear the word grief , most of us think of death—the loss of a loved one.
+When we hear the word grief, most of us think of death—the loss of a loved one.
 The kind of heartbreak that brings casseroles, flowers, and quiet condolences.
 But grief doesn’t only arrive at funerals.
 It can show up in unexpected, deeply personal ways that often go unnoticed by the world around us.
-Grief can show up in unexpected, deeply personal ways The Many Faces of Grief Grief can stem from: The end of a relationship A job that didn’t work out A dream that no longer fee
+Grief can show up in unexpected, deeply personal ways The Many Faces of Grief Grief can stem from: The end of a relationship A job that didn’t work out A dream that no longer feel

 Sayanti Bhattacharya MD

-May 192 min read
+May 19, 20252 min read

-In Part 1, we covered how stimulant medications work, their different types, and how they help.
+Part 2 In Part 1, we covered how stimulant medications work, their different types, and how they help.
 Now, let’s dive into some of the most common questions people have about what it’s actually like to take them.
 What does taking ADHD meds actually feel like?
 Let's explore What Does It Feel Like to Take Stimulants?
 Even though they’re called “stimulants,” most people with ADHD don’t feel wired or hyper when they take them.
-Instead, they often describe feeling: Calmer More focused
+Instead, they often describe feeling: Calmer More fo

 Sayanti Bhattacharya MD

-Apr 252 min read
+Apr 25, 20252 min read

 When it comes to managing ADHD, there’s no one-size-fits-all approach—but for many people, medications are a game-changer, specifically stimulant medications.
 ADHD medications have some of the highest success rates in mental health treatment.
 Read on to learn more about stimulant medications—how they work, what types are available, and how they help.
 ADHD treatment starts with understanding your brain.
 What Are Stimulant Medications?
 Stimulant medications increase availabilit